 Keep in mind that there are many kinds of balance problems, with different causes.
 The Brain That Changes Itself describes one approach that works for a number of these, developed by Paul Bach-y-Rita, and his team.
 This is cutting edge research, and not widely available as of yet.
 Unfortunately, Dr. Bach-y-Rita passed away.
 However, the lab he set up went on to develop the PoNS (see question on the PoNS) which we hope will be available within a year through Helius Medical Technologies.

-Where can I get neuroplastic treatment for a stroke, or brain trauma or injury that has left someone partially paralyzed?
+Where can I get assessed for a neuroplastic treatment for a stroke that has left someone partially paralyzed?

 I (or someone I love or care about) have movement problems from cerebral palsy, ms, or other brain problems.